VitoBonetti/THM-WriteUp/Jurassic_Park/Jurassic_Park.md

 Back to Gobuster, apparently there is a _delete_ folder accessable.
 I did navigate to that address and got this

 ```
-New priv esc for Ubunut??
+New priv esc for Ubuntu??

 Change MySQL password on main system!
 ```